 “I can’t believe your song is gone so soon, I barely learned the tune.”
 Perhaps we’ll take up the tune again someday.
 In the meantime, thanks so much for listening to Newstalk ZB and stay with us for the next chapter of The Two*.

-*Acclaimed writer, television producer and former US foreign correspondent Tim Wilson will be joining me on The Two for the next few weeks.
+*Writer, television producer and former US foreign correspondent Tim Wilson will be joining me on The Two for the next few weeks.
 Welcome aboard Tim.